-Your Company has appointed KPMG as its Internal Auditors and their function, scope of service etc. were approved by the Board of Director based on recommendation made by the Audit committee.
+Your Company has appointed M/s KPMG as its Internal Auditors and their function, scope of service etc. were approved by the Board of Director based on recommendation made by the Audit committee.
+The Internal Auditors submit their report to the Audit Committee and the Board respectively as per the requirements of the Companies Act.